Header image

 Annie has a Bachelor's Degree in Economics from the University of PNG and joined the Department of National Planning and Monitoring in 2018 under the Development Cooperation and Management Division specifically coordinating Asian Development Bank (ADB) projects in-country.

-Joy Samo
+Ms Joy Samo

-Climate Change And Development Authoity
+Climate Change and Development Authoity

 “We are all islands, but we are neither small, nor the same”